ajflexxx/bmad-method-guide/12-bmad-templates-reference.md

 ## Template Evolution

 Templates evolve through versions:
-- **v1.0**: Basic structure
+- **v1.0**: Basic structure (e.g., qa-gate-tmpl.yaml)
-- **v2.0**: Enhanced with elicitation
+- **v2.0**: Enhanced with elicitation (most templates)
 - **Future**: AI-assisted completion

 Version changes should be tracked in the template's changelog section.
+Most templates are at v2.0 with advanced elicitation support, while newer templates like qa-gate start at v1.0.

 ## Template Instructions vs Task Instructions: When to Use Which